Skip to main content

 General information request

-The principle is consistent: score signals that show relevance, intent, and readiness.
+The scoring logic changes by context, but the principle is consistent: score signals that show relevance, intent, and readiness.

 When Lead Scoring Is Useful

-Lead scoring becomes useful when teams need to prioritize.
+Lead scoring is useful when teams need to prioritize.

-It is especially helpful when lead volume is high, lead quality varies significantly, response speed matters, sales or service capacity is limited, multiple channels generate inquiries, marketing needs to prove lead quality, or teams need clearer handoff rules.
+It is especially helpful when lead volume is high, lead quality varies, response speed matters, sales or service capacity is limited, multiple channels generate enquiries, marketing needs to prove lead quality, or teams need clearer handoff rules.

-Lead scoring is less necessary when lead volume is low, every inquiry is manually reviewed, or the buying process is simple.
+Lead scoring is less necessary when lead volume is low, every enquiry is manually reviewed, or the buying process is simple.

 In those cases, a basic qualification checklist may be enough.